-This is the fifth article of our Business of Rideshare Series and today we’re going to help you maximize your deductions come tax time.
-In order to do that though, you’re going to need a good mileage tracking system.
+Maximizing your deductions at tax time will save you a ton of money, but in order to do that, you’ll need a good mileage tracking system.
 So we tried all of the top mileage tracking apps and here are our favorites!

 Tracking mileage is a key component of maximizing your profits and reducing your overall tax burden as a TNC driver.
 Today I’m going to introduce you to some simple technology that makes it easy to track the miles your drive for business.
 Whichever method you choose, solid record keeping is absolutely vital in case the IRS ever decides to audit you and to make sure you get the largest possible deduction come tax time!